codecyrus/cicd-learnings/PITCHME.md

 #### Artefacts for Application lifecycle

-- What if I need
+- What if we need
   - To take on upstream improvements/features |
   - Security hotfixes, bugfixes, etc |
-- Conversely, What if we need older versions no longer available? |
+  - Patches, Tweaks |

 +++